🇮🇹 IT · Italy · Chapter 1 of 8

 La Canzone Napoletana: The Sound Naples Gifted to the World (13th Century–1950)

-The canzone napoletana — the Neapolitan song — is the oldest and most influential musical genre in the Italian popular tradition.
-It was not born in a conservatory or an aristocratic court but in the streets and courtyards and squares of the historic center of Naples, in the Neapolitan dialect that is not exactly Italian but a language of its own with its own musicality, with its more open vowels and its softer consonants and its natural tendency toward long melody and vocal ornament.
+The canzone napoletana — the Neapolitan song — is the oldest and most influential musical genre of the Italian popular tradition.
+It was not born in a conservatory or an aristocratic court but in the streets, courtyards, and squares of the historic center of Naples, in the Neapolitan dialect, which is not exactly Italian but a language of its own with its own musicality, with more open vowels, softer consonants, and a natural tendency towards long melody and vocal ornamentation.

-Its themes are those that have always occupied popular song: love, the sea, the nostalgia for the land left behind, the beauty of the Gulf of Naples with Vesuvius in the background, the beloved woman who waits or who does not wait.
-But what distinguishes the canzone napoletana from other Mediterranean popular traditions is not the themes — which are the same throughout the basin of the Mare Nostrum — but the way in which it expresses them: with a melody that rises toward emotion with the precision and ambition of opera, and with a structural simplicity that allows anyone to sing it.
+Its themes are those that have always occupied popular songs: love, the sea, the nostalgia for the land left behind, the beauty of the Gulf of Naples with Vesuvius in the background, the beloved woman who waits or does not wait.
+But what distinguishes the canzone napoletana from other Mediterranean popular traditions is not the themes — which are the same throughout the Mare Nostrum basin — but the way it expresses them: with a melody that rises towards emotion with the precision and ambition of opera, and with a structural simplicity that allows anyone to sing it.

 The Piedigrotta Festival: the competition that formalized the tradition